-While at CCS, David Dietmeyer enjoyed all aspects of the photography curriculum.
-With this open mindedness approach, Dietmeyer took a video production class at CCS as an elective, which changed his life forever.
+While at CCS, David Tietmeyer enjoyed all aspects of the photography curriculum.
+With this open mindedness approach, Tietmeyer took a video production class at CCS as an elective, which changed his life forever.

-Dietmeyer was also involved as the executive producer, director of photography and editor for a nationally syndicated PBS series, “Your Brush with Nature.”
-This series enjoyed 3 seasons, 39 episodes and took Dietmeyer through southeastern Michigan, South Carolina and Tennessee.
+Tietmeyer was also involved as the executive producer, director of photography and editor for a nationally syndicated PBS series, “Your Brush with Nature.”
+This series enjoyed 3 seasons, 39 episodes and took Tietmeyer through southeastern Michigan, South Carolina and Tennessee.

 After 30 years of being involved in the video production process you get to be involved in many subject matters and genres and Tietmeyer is no exception.
 From CEOs to the dude at the local skateboard shop, he is there filming.

 Even to this day, Tietmeyer can see the faces and recite the names of the CCS faculty that helped him find his way, encouraged his progress and ultimately set him up for a long, successful career as a creative.
 And he feels the best is yet to come, please stand-by...